 For the most part its worked relatively OK but there were always issues I couldn’t quite put my finger on or fix.

-The moderator said we were causing him “unnecessary suffering” by complaining about the audio issues I & several other users appear to be having on Virtualbox right now.
+The moderator said we were causing him unnecessary suffering by complaining about the audio issues I & several other users appeared to be having with Virtualbox.